The slug club

 -We’ll find out who she did it for, and then, trust me, she’ll pay a little visit to Askhaban. »

--She fasified it! » said the panicking woman who had regained the ability to speak.
+-She fasified it!
+This… This evidence is all fake!
+That… That cursed foreign scum!… » said the panicking woman who had regained the ability to speak.
+Severus smirked.

--Even if the facts disagree, I am impressed by your confidence. » smirked Severus.
+-Even if the facts disagree, I am impressed by your confidence. »

 Severus frowned as the woman started to gurgle.
 Suneko’s arm was extended, and her hand was tense, launching a vicious strangling spell.
 Her eyes were changing colour.